ETFs

 Read about the differences between ETFs and CFDs.

-ETF trading offers better value when compared with trading each individual constituent of an ETF.
+ETF trading can offer better value when compared with trading an individual constituent of an ETF as a share, and offers greater diversification through exposure to a group of related instruments, rather than focusing on a single stock.
 There’s no cost to open an account with us, and no minimum deposit.

 Trading ETFs offers several potential benefits to traders.
 ETFs track a number of instruments within a single trade, so compared with trading on individual shares, ETFs can be less costly, while also offering more diversification.
 ETFs can also provide exposure to certain markets and assets that may not otherwise be available.
 Learn more about ETF trading.